 The line of the resulting force from the deformation must coincide with the line of action of the forming machine's force.
 Else a moment is generated, which turns the upper anvil, leading to an angular defect of the workpiece and/or tool break.
 Trimming

-Trimming is a shearing operation on the workpiece.
+Trimming is a shearing operation on the workpiece cutting off the flash.
 The flash thickness is 1-4 mm.

 It is generally done on mechanic presses.